-It’s a complicated process with lots of moving pieces, whether you’re moving overseas to study abroad at university or to launch an exciting new career opportunity.
+It’s a complicated process with lots of moving pieces, whether you’re moving overseas to pursue abroad studies at university or to launch an exciting new career opportunity.
 As a consequence, losing yourself in the complexities of the move can be easy.
 Don’t panic, however!
 You’ll have a much less stressful step if you split your move down into a bunch of small duties with this study abroad checklist.
 Using this moving abroad checklist guide to prepare your transfer to help make things easier.

 Get Your Passport One Year Before

 It could sound a little early to apply for a passport a year in advance, but even before you begin studying your ideal study abroad program, this is the first thing you should include in your checklist for studying abroad.
 In any country, the processing time for getting a new passport or renewing it varies, so it’s best not to be in a rush when you’re getting closer to departure.

 Bear in mind that the passport must be valid for more than six months at the time of issuance of a visa in certain countries, so it is best to confirm this with the embassy or consulate of the country you intend to travel to in advance.

 Research Your Desired Program of Research